litemake/litemake/README.md

 - Build and run your tests
 - And more!

+With additional (simple and short) configuration files like `settings.litemake.toml` and `package.litemake.toml` you will be able to publish your package or project, and make it avaliable to other users and developers.

 ## The vision behind litemake

-There is a common phrase among the C/C++ developer community: *"(The convention) doesn't matter, just be consistent"* <sup>[1]</sup>.
+There is a common phrase among the C/C++ developer community: *"(The convention) doesn't matter, just be consistent"* [^1].
 I however, strongly believe that a good convention is one that allows the developer to implement whatever he wants, but also allows others easily understand the intensions of the former.
 A good convention won't limit the developer, but will guide him.

 ### Compering to other programming languages